-Figure 3: 100 classes of the 1st 2D classification of 478401 particles (in red square are the 47 selected classes that were used for further analysis)
+Figure 3: 380 classes of the 1st 2D classification of 510,675 particles (in red square are the 45 selected classes that were used for further analysis)

-Figure 4: A. 10 classes of the 3D classification of 352,069 particles.
-8 classes were selected (squared in red) for further analysis.
-B-C. two views (180 deg apart) of the 20 3D classes, (Figure 5B-C were created using Chimera).
+Figure 4: A. 10 classes of the 3D classification of 510,675 particles.
+3 classes were selected (squared in red) for further analysis.
+B-C. two views (180 deg apart) of the 10 3D classes, (Figure 4B-C were created using Chimera).

-Figure 5: The electron density map (purple) and a model of the nucleotides (turquoise) in the ribosome core, surrounding the expected binding site.
-The SA ribosome model is docked into the electron density and an extra electron density can be observed (pointed with white arrows).
-We are speculating that this extra density results from YB-6 that was bound only to some of the ribosomes (Figure 5 was created using Coot).
+Figure 5: The electron density map (blue) and a model of the nucleotides (gold) in the ribosome core, surrounding the expected binding site.
+The SA ribosome model was docked into the electron density and an extra electron density can be observed (pointed with black arrows).
+The extra density results from YB-6 that was bound to the ribosome.
+The two unmodeled electron densities blobs that were detacted, led to a speculatation that 2 molecules of YB-6 are bound (Figure 5 was created using Coot).